 General Emergency Preparedness Responsibilities: The Vice Provost for Facilities Management provides vision, leadership, strategic planning, policies, goals and oversight in the management of college-wide resources in facilities, grounds, and physical plant operations.
 The Division of Facilities Management consists of Facilities Operation, Planning and Compliance.
-The Vice Provost for Facilities Management has the authority to assign members from their division with emergency management roles and responsibilities in support of the CEMP and other emergency preparedness initiatives.
-The Vice Provost for Facilities Management reports to the Provost for Operations.
+The Vice Provost for Facilities Management roles and responsibilities in support of the CEMP and other emergency preparedness initiatives.
+The Vice Provost for Facilities Management roles and responsibilities in support of the CEMP and other emergency preparedness initiatives.
+The Vice Provost for Facilities Management reports to the EVP/Provost and/or District Incident Commander.